InnerShadow/Organization-of-data-processing/Lab3_5/README.md

 # Lab3_5
-## Get dataset of power Power Consumption.
+## Get dataset of Power Consumption.
 Choose one zone and create forecasting model to predict future pawer Consumption.
 Use both statistics models and deep learning.

 ### [**Code**](/Lab3_5/lab3_5.ipynb)